Ali Fidan

-Ali Fidan (born 1970) is a Turkish bureaucrat who has served as the 9th Governor of Düzce since March 2015.
+Ali Fidan (born 1970) is a Turkish bureaucrat who served as the Governor of Düzce between March 2015 and August 2016.
 He is a former Kaymakam (Sub-Governor of a district) and served as the Deputy Governor of Malatya between 2001 and 2003.
-He was assigned to the Governorship of Province of Düzce by President Recep Tayyip Erdoğan on the recommendation of the Turkish Government on February 16, 2015.

 Early life

 Born in 1970 in the Gerede district of Bolu Province, he graduated from secondary school in 1988 and from high school in 1992.
 He graduated from Istanbul University Faculty of Political Science and was briefly a researcher at Abant İzzet Baysal University Faculty of Economic and Administrative Science.
 After beginning work at the Civil Administration as a candidate to become a Kaymakam, he was a researcher at Bournemouth University in the United Kingdom for eight months in 1994.

 Bureaucratic career

 Kaymakam

 Fidan served as the Deputy Kaymakam of the districts of Kurşunlu in Çankırı Province and Ulubey in Uşak Province before becoming the Kaymakam of Felahiye in Kayseri Province from 1997 to 1999 and Yazıhan in Malatya Province from 1999 to 2001.
 The office of the Kaymakam is similar to that of Governor, but a Kaymakam is the governor of a district rather than a Province.